rsaggio87/LeaveOutTwoWay/README.md

 * For a more complete picture of the accuracy vs. speed tradeoff involving the random projection approach, here are some diagnostics for a dataset with approx 50K workers, 15K Firms

-                *  When "type_of_algorithm = exact", the code takes 1600
+                *  When "type_of_algorithm = exact", the code takes 1500
                    seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.

                 *  When "type_of_algorithm = JLL" and `epsilon`=0.005,
-                   the code takes 100 seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.
+                   the code takes 82 seconds to compute (Bii,Pii) for variance of firm effects, variance of person effects and covariance of person, firm effects.

+                *  The correlation b/w the P_ii found with the exact method and the Pii found with the random projection method is equal to 0.9987.
+The maxium difference found between the two is less than <5%.

-                *  The estimates from JLL differ from those obtained with the exact algorithm by a factor less than 0.1 percent.
+                *  The variance components estimates from JLL differ from those obtained with the exact algorithm by a factor less than 0.1 percent.
+                   Similarly, for the estimated standard errors.

 # History of Updates